DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 UFCPS does not claim that the current prototype has phenomenal consciousness.

-10. Swarm Is the Carrier Layer
+10. The Swarm Is the Carrier Layer

 A swarm is the changing population of possible process carriers: